DriveON: Emissions and safety inspection program

 Your vehicle does not need an emissions test if it is a:

-- light passenger vehicle (motor vehicles with a registered gross weight less than or equal to 4,500 kilograms), including motorcycles and motorhomes
+- light-duty or passenger vehicle (motor vehicles with a registered gross weight less than or equal to 4,500 kilograms), including motorcycles and motorhomes

-- heavy non-diesel vehicle (vehicles with a registered gross weight over 4,500 kilograms that do not run on diesel)
+- heavy non-diesel vehicle (vehicles with a registered gross weight over 4,500 kilograms that does not run on diesel)

 All vehicles driven on Ontario’s roads are subject to Ontario’s emissions standards.
 If your vehicle is found to be in contravention of these standards, you may be subject to compliance or enforcement action such as verbal warnings and/or fines.